 2016 1st Place, Sanctuary Views: Jason Jaskowiak.
 A foaga site on Tutuila Island, National Marine Sanctuary of American Samoa.
 The basins in this volcanic rock have been worn over the years by people making stone tools.

 2016 1st Place Sanctuary Life: Christina Parsons.
 This young Brandt's cormorant was photographed preening on the rocks on the Coast Guard Pier/Breakwater in Monterey Bay National Marine Sanctuary.

-Remember to practice good ocean etiquette when taking your photos!
+Remember to practice responsible recreation when taking your photos!

-Photos will be accepted from May 19 to August 15 in the following categories:
+Photos will be accepted May 25 through September 2 (Memorial Day weekend to Labor Day weekend) in the following categories:

 Sanctuary Views: Share your photos of beautiful sunsets or scenic shots of your favorite national marine sanctuary.

 Sanctuary Life: Send us your best photos of sanctuary inhabitants like fish, birds, marine mammals, and other amazing ocean creatures.